Te-k/pycrtsh/README.md

 ## Install

-To install pycrtsh, you will first need to install [lxml](https://lxml.de/installation.html) depencies, on debian-like distributions this command should do it `sudo apt-get install libxml2-dev libxslt-dev python-dev` (otherwise, please refer to the lxml doc)
+To install pycrtsh, you will first need to install [lxml](https://lxml.de/installation.html) and [psycopg2](https://www.psycopg.org/docs/install.html#prerequisites) depencies, on debian-like distributions this command should do it `sudo apt-get install libxml2-dev libxslt-dev libpq-dev python-dev` (otherwise, please refer to the doc).

 Then you can install it directly from [PyPi](https://pypi.org/project/pycrtsh/) : `pip install pycrtsh`